 Standard of Student Responsibility

-Every graduate student is expected to observe the highest standards of personal and academic conduct.
+Every undergraduate student is expected to observe the highest standards of personal and academic conduct.
 The University cannot accept the responsibility for the education of any student who is not in sympathy with the purposes and regulations of the University or whose conduct is disruptive to the education of others.

 The University reserves the right to exclude any student whose conduct or academic standing it regards as undesirable, and without assigning any further reason thereto; in such cases, the fees due or which may have been paid in advance to the University will not be remitted or refunded in whole or in part.
 Neither the University nor its officers shall be under any liability whatsoever for such exclusion.
 Such exclusions are termed “disciplinary suspension.”
 Any student under disciplinary suspension shall be persona non grata on campus or at off-campus class/course locations except for official business.